jcolag/entropy-arbitrage/2020-01-20-bicker-crud.md

 ### Before Markdown

-If you want the *whole* history, here, the original version of **Bicker** supported [Textile](https://en.wikipedia.org/wiki/Textile_(markup_language)) as the markup language via [RedCloth](https://redcloth.org/).
+If you want the *whole* history, here, the original version of **Bicker** supported {% wiki Textile_%28markup_language%29|Textile|en %} as the markup language via [RedCloth](https://redcloth.org/).
 At the time, Textile was standard for Ruby applications and, while Markdown *existed* (its specification dates to 2004), it wasn't in nearly the wide use it sees today.
 Since I'm not shooting for backward-compatibility, I'm opting for the more modern lightweight markup language, here.

 Most of the same issues are inevitably involved in both, however.
 For example, I probably didn't care about code blocks at the time, but numbered lists are inevitably a mess when separating each line into its own paragraph.
 The conversion turns each item into its own paragraph and so has its own list, which isn't ideal.